Labeling queue

 🚧

-Clearing reservations during active labeling
+Clear reservations during active labeling

 Real-time labeling

 When you enable real-time labeling, it allows your team to label continuously.
-This can be helpful if you have labeling time constraints or if you need to boost your labeling team’s efficiency by enabling a continuous flow in the labeling queue.
+This can be helpful if you have labeling time constraints or if you need to improve your labeling team’s efficiency by enabling a continuous flow in the labeling queue.

 You can enable real-time labeling in Annotate > select a project > Settings > Automation.